The health insurance industry has confronted many external

 the industry with its International segment growing in double

-digits, significant presence in Medicare Advantage book as well
+digits, significant presence in Medicare Advantage book as well as

-as self insured business.
+self insured business.
 The company has been putting up strong

 earnings performances and the trend is expected to continue.
-We
+We are

-to its run off portfolio, which had traditionally been imparting
+run off portfolio, which had traditionally been imparting

 volatility to its earnings.

-Aetna has been performing favorably over the past several
+Aetna has been performing favorably over the past several quarters.

-for diversification benefits.
-A solid balance sheet,
+diversification benefits.
+A solid balance sheet, well-controlled

 UnitedHealth has also been showcasing a favorable earnings

 performance for the past many quarters.
-In all likelihood, it
+In all likelihood, it will

-its best-in-class execution and management, product positioning,
+best-in-class execution and management, product positioning, scale

-Though none of the health insurance stocks under our coverage
+Though none of the health insurance stocks under our coverage hold

 - Health insurers are expected to face challenges related to